 We take pride in being a great neighbor and a responsible corporate citizen in the communities where we live and work and contribute to the well-being of Alaskans through charitable giving, employee volunteerism, and civic leadership.
-In 2016, we donated nearly $3.2 million to 243 non-profit groups across Alaska.
+In 2018 we donated more than $3.6 million to approximately 254 nonprofit groups across Alaska.

 We work diligently to build inclusive, honest and respectful relationships with our stakeholders, particularly with our North Slope neighbors who live near our operations.
 We engage with them openly and transparently in order to promote understanding of our activities, learn more about local concerns and collaboratively seek solutions.